esteves-esta/awesome-touch-typing/readme.md

 ## Learning

-About this section.
-Optional.
-Keep this short and focus on the list.

 ### Online

 **[typing.com](https://www.typing.com/) [ FREE ]**
-Great set and **number?** of lessons divided in 3 types: *Beginner, Intermediate and Advanced* with videos introducing tips or lesson about touch typing.
-Practice with **'you-choose?'** stories and also learn about the basics of the following: Tech, Carrer Prep, and also Coding (HTML/CSS).
+Great set and number of lessons divided in 3 types: *Beginner, Intermediate and Advanced* with videos introducing tips or lessons about touch typing on each step of the course.
+Practice with interactive stories and also learn about the basics of the following: Tech, Carrer Prep, and Coding (HTML/CSS).

 Languages available: ENG (US/UK) | ESP.
 Keyboard Settings: Show/Hide Keyboard | Show/Hide Hands | Keyboard Layout Option.